chimbosonic/blog/src/posts/btrfs-metadata-no-space-left-errors.md

 To help me better understand the state of the disks I drew a diagram.
 ![raid1-c4](../assets/pool-raid1c4.jpg)

-The first thing that stood out was the behavior of the `RAID1C4` profile for the metadata.
+The first thing that stood out was the behaviour of the `RAID1C4` profile for the metadata.
 It forces [BTRFS](https://btrfs.readthedocs.io/en/latest/Introduction.html) to create 4 copies of the metadata, one on each disk.
 So when I tried to write new data to the storage pool [BTRFS](https://btrfs.readthedocs.io/en/latest/Introduction.html) failed and in order to protect the data and the storage pool, it had set the pool to read-only.

 ## The fix